mdtanrikulu/ens-verified/README.md

 For records over low-entropy private data (emails, phone numbers, birthdates), [ENSIP-PRIVACY.md](./ENSIP-PRIVACY.md) adds:

-- a mandatory high-entropy per-record **salt** in the `recordDataHash` preimage, so neither the on-chain content key nor the public signature can be brute-forced offline;
+- a mandatory high-entropy per-record **salt** in the `recordDataHash` preimage, so neither the onchain content key nor the public signature can be brute-forced offline;
 - a **redacted public bundle** (`"version": "1-private"`, `recordDataHash: null`) that legacy verifiers deterministically reject;
-- an EIP-712 **disclosure signature** binding each off-chain reveal to a specific node, issuer, record type, vendor, and single-use nonce;
+- an EIP-712 **disclosure signature** binding each offchain reveal to a specific node, issuer, record type, vendor, and single-use nonce;
-- **ZK predicate records** (e.g. "over 18" via `Poseidon(birthday, salt)` + Groth16) that prove properties without revealing values — see `circuits/` and `ZkAgeVerifier`.
+- **ZK predicate records**: proofs of properties (e.g. "over 18") over blinded commitments, without revealing values.
+The commitment scheme is what the spec defines; this repo's `circuits/` + `ZkAgeVerifier` are one example implementation of it.

 The full disclosure flow is implemented in the SDK (`sdk/src/privacy.ts` — salted hashes, redacted bundles, the EIP-712 `Disclosure` signature, vendor-side verification, and the §3 public path); the demo consumes those exports and keeps only the Poseidon commitment helpers and brute-force visualizations.